 The only problem with this process is that Netflix has started to use VPN blocking software to stop users from using a VPN on their site.
 This VPN blocking software detects if a VPN is being used through criteria such as whether there are multiple users accessing the site from the same IP address, or whether your IP address is in a range known to be used by VPN services.
 If the software detects VPN use, then your connection will be refused and you won’t be able to stream Netflix videos; instead, you’ll be served the dreaded Netflix proxy error.

 Editor’s note: there is an ongoing battle of blocking and unblocking efforts between Netflix and VPNs.
-All our recommendations make a noble attempt at staying ahead of the game, but it is inevitable that there will be times when when Netflix prevails and blocks even the best VPNs.
-In such case, we recommend that you try various servers apart from the ones previously proven to work.
+All our recommendations make a noble attempt at staying ahead of the game, but it is inevitable that there will be times when Netflix prevails and blocks even the best VPNs.
+In such cases, we recommend that you try various servers apart from the ones previously proven to work.
 Barring that, the best antidote for the problem is giving VPN providers time to adapt, which can range from a few hours to several weeks.
 Unfortunate, but that’s the price you pay for unlimited global content.
 We’ll take it.

 In order to find the best VPN provider for your needs to unblock Netflix Japan, we considered the following factors:

 - VPN that works with Netflix.
 As not every VPN provider works to let you unblock Netflix, we look for the specific VPNs that do work to let you access other regional versions of Netflix like Netflix US.

 - A large network of servers so that you have plenty of options to choose from when you come to connection to your VPN.
 It also helps to have servers in many different countries for best flexibility.